-Note: Withdrawal from the College and/or residence is not effective until the student has completed the appropriate documentation as specified in the Calendar and Residence Handbook and has returned their ID Card to Student Services.
+Note: Withdrawal from the College and/or residence is not effective until the student has

+specified in the Calendar d Residence

+Handbook and has returned der ID Card to

+Student Services.

-Student Union fees will be refunded to students who withdraw during the first week of the academic year.
-After the first week there will be no refund except for a withdrawal for health or other compelling compassionate reasons.
+Student Union fees will be refunded to students who withdraw during the second week of the academic year.
+After the second week there will be no refund except for a withdrawal for health or other compelling compassionate reasons.

-NON PAYMENT OF FEES
+NONPAYMENT OF FEES

-If fees are owing, you must see the Dean of Student Services or the Vice-Principal Administration before registering.
+If fees are owing, you must see the Dean of Student Services, Registrar or the Vice-Principal Administration before registering.